jbelelieu/atos/README.md

 # Concepts

+These cover anything you can directly interact with/manage using the software:

 - **Company**: every project has a company being billed (client) and a company doing the work (contracted party).
 In ATOS, the concepts of companies cover both, meaning that you need to add your own company (you are the contracted party), as well as all of your client's company information.
 Adding both together gives you the flexibility to bill out as separate entities, but keep all of your finances in one place.
 (See "ATOS landing page")
 - **Project**: this is a group of collections (ie stories) that you are billing against.
 A project can span multiple collections, invoices, etc..
 You must have a project to create stories, and you need companies to create a project.
 (See "ATOS landing page")
 - **Collection**: stories are added to collections, and then collections are used to generate invoices.
 You can think of these as "sprints", but the overall goal of a collection is to combine stories together that are billable over the same period.
 (Select your project to view and collections)